 A relatively simple program to generate your own maps and exporting the map and/or its data tables for future reference.
 Includes incredibly short and simple tutorials.
 Requires registration (FREE!) and connecting through UIC library site or UIC log in.

-Social Explorer is an online research tool designed to provide quick and easy access to current and historical census data and demographic information.
-The easy-to-use web interface lets users create maps and reports to better illustrate, analyze and understand demography and social change.
+Social Explorer provides access to current and historical census data and demographic information.
+Create maps and reports to better illustrate, analyze and understand demography and social change.

 Commonly referred to as GRASS, this is a Geographic Information System (GIS) used for geospatial data management and analysis, image processing, graphics/maps production, spatial modeling, and visualization.